Azure-Samples/copilot-openai-todo/demo.md

 ## Demo plan

 ### Preparation
-- Open Codespaces on this repo: https://github.com/sinedied/copilot-openai-todo => `feat-ai` branch
+- Open Codespaces on this repo: https://github.com/sinedied/copilot-openai-todo => `feat-gen-ai` branch
   * Use GH white theme
   * Close every VS code tab except README.md
   * Check that Copilot, Chat and REST client extension have loaded
 - Open https://github.com/microsoft/TypeChat (then https://github.com/microsoft/TypeChat/blob/main/examples/sentiment/src/main.ts)
+- Delete .azure folder if needed
+- Do azd auth login --use-device-code

 ### Intro

 - Explain the context:
   * I joined this new team working on modernizing a legacy app.
 Well, you all know how it is, right?
   * This app is nothing too fancy: it's a todo app.
 And I was asked to add some AI to it, as you've seen the trend lately.
-  * I was told that this project was using JavaScript and Azure, but besides that, I don't know much about it.
+  * The fun question is: what to use AI for?
+How can I reinvent a seemingly simple app with AI?
+  * Well, I'm using a todo list everyday, and the boring part is well, entering tasks and breaking down a goal into these tasks.
+So what I want to do, is using Generative AI to work as a task planner that will create the tasks for me!

 - First, I'll use Codespaces to have a ready-to-use dev environment.
   * You can use it either from your browser or from VS Code.